AwalaApp/specs/rs000-core.md

 These protocols establish the corresponding [_channels_](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html) for applications, endpoints and gateways.
 Building on the OSI model mapping above, these protocols define the [same-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/).

-Endpoints and gateways MUST comply with the [Relaynet PKI profile](rs002-pki.md), which specifies the use of certificates in these protocols.
+Endpoints and gateways MUST comply with the [Awala PKI profile](rs002-pki.md), which specifies the use of certificates in these protocols.
 The [Internet PKI profile](https://tools.ietf.org/html/rfc5280) does not apply to messaging protocols.

 Endpoint and gateway channels transmit two types of messages:

-- Payload-carrying messages, which MUST be serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md).
+- Payload-carrying messages, which MUST be serialized with the [Awala Abstract Message Format (RAMF)](rs001-ramf.md).
 Nodes and couriers MUST enforce the post-deserialization validation described in the RAMF specification on every message they receive.
 - Control messages, which allow the two nodes to coordinate their work.
 Such messages are serialized with ASN.1/DER.

 Each message format MUST begin with a 10-octet-long format signature that declares the type of the message:

-1. Prefix (8 octets): "Relaynet" in ASCII (hexadecimal sequence: `52 65 6c 61 79 6e 65 74`).
+1. Prefix (8 octets): "Awala" in ASCII (hexadecimal sequence: `52 65 6c 61 79 6e 65 74`).
 1. Concrete message type (1 octet).
 1. Concrete message format version (1 octet).